 The Endocrine Fellows Foundation receives generous support to sponsor preceptorships in endocrinology.
 This program is designed to enable endocrine fellows to increase their skills in specialized areas.
 Selected second and third year fellows can participate in a two-week preceptor program at an institution that provides exposure to a specific area of endocrinology.
 The fellows participate in specialty clinics and are introduced to research approaches and techniques that are particularly useful in subspecialty areas of endocrinology and metabolism.
 Second and third year fellows will be considered only with approval and written recommendation of their department head.

-Preceptorship applications are e-mailed to Program Directors and endocrine fellows.
-To ensure that you receive an application, please complete the Request to be Sent Information Form.
+Preceptorship applications are e-mailed to Program Directors and endocrine fellows as well as posted below.
+To ensure that you receive an application anouncement, please complete the Request to be Sent Information Form.

 All expenses for the preceptorship, including travel, hotel and meals, are paid for by the Endocrine Fellows Foundation.
 The preceptorship program is intended to complement the fellows training program and we encourage fellows to consider this opportunity.